drop-games/eb-docs/docs/Timeline.md

 This timeline/roadmap is subdivided into larger _Phases_, with Phase 0 being the pre-DAO period and following Phases are what is coming.
 Items are listed in the order they should be (or they were) completed.

-:::note
+:::warning
-This timeline will change as the project evolves
+This timeline is a subject to change as the project evolves
 :::

 ### Phase 0 - <Colored color="var(--ifm-color-primary)">Finished</Colored>